manyi8634/manyi-design/components/notification/index.en-US.md

 ### Why I can not access context, redux, ConfigProvider `locale/prefixCls/theme` in notification?

-antd will dynamic create React instance by `ReactDOM.render` when call notification methods.
+manyid will dynamic create React instance by `ReactDOM.render` when call notification methods.
 Whose context is different with origin code located context.

 When you need context info (like ConfigProvider context), you can use `notification.useNotification` to get `api` instance and `contextHolder` node.
 And put it in your children: